-After an 18-month hiatus, the Sedona Poetry Slam returns for its 13th season Saturday, Oct.
-2. Performance poets will bring high-energy, competitive spoken word to the Mary D. Fisher Theatre starting at 7:30 p.m.
+After three slams this year, the Sedona Poetry Slam returns to the stage on Saturday, Dec.
+10, starting at 7:30 p.m.
+Performance poets will bring high-energy, competitive spoken word to the Mary D. Fisher Theatre.

 Slam poetry is an art form that allows written page poets to share their work alongside theatrical performers, hip-hop artists and lyricists.
 Poets come from as far away as Phoenix, Tucson and Flagstaff, competing against adult poets from Sedona and Cottonwood, college poets from Northern Arizona University and youth poets from Sedona Red Rock High School.
 All types of poetry are welcome on the stage, from street-wise hip-hop and narrative performance poems, to political rants and introspective confessionals.
 Any poem is a “slam” poem if performed in a competition.
 All poets get three minutes per round to entertain and inspire the audience with their creativity.

 Mary D. Fisher Theatre is located at 2030 W. SR 89A, Suite A-3, in West Sedona.
 Tickets are $12.
 For tickets, call 282-1177 or visit SedonaFilmFestival.org.

 The upcoming poetry slams of the season will be held Saturdays, Dec.
 10, Jan.
 28, April 1 and May 13.

 |MC Tristan Marshell, photo by David Jolkovski / Larson Newspapers|

 The prize money is funded in part by a donation from Verde Valley poetry supporters Jeanne and Jim Freeland.